Arunodhai/CI-CD-Pipeline-and-Spring-Boot-API/README.md

-# Kaiburr CI/CD Pipeline for Spring Boot API
+# Kaiburr Task 4 CI/CD Pipeline for Spring Boot API

 This repository contains the CI/CD pipeline configuration for building and deploying a Spring Boot API (created in Task 1) using GitHub Actions.